pgherveou/qmk_userspace/keyboards/splitkb/halcyon/kyria/keymaps/pgherveou/readme.md

 ## Hardware Features

-### Rotary Encoder
+### RGB Matrix
-The left rotary encoder is programmed to control the volume whereas the right encoder sends <kbd>PgUp</kbd> or <kbd>PgDn</kbd> on every turn.
+The Halcyon Kyria Rev4 features per-key RGB lighting using RGB Matrix (WS2812 LEDs).
+RGB Matrix is enabled by default and can be controlled with standard QMK RGB keycodes.

 ## Going further…

-This default keymap can be used as is, unchanged, as a daily driver for your Elora but you're invited to treat your keymap like a bonsai.
+This default keymap can be used as is, unchanged, as a daily driver for your Kyria but you're invited to treat your keymap like a bonsai.
 At the beginning, it's just like the default keymap but from time to time, you can tweak it a little.
 Cut a little key here, let another combo grow there.
 Slowly but surely it will be a unique keymap that will fit you like a glove.

 Check out the #keymap-ideas channel on the official SplitKB Discord server for inspiration.